 Bedroom 4 (3.6 x 2.5 m) Large twin room.
 Original ceiling beams.

-Second upstairs lounge with stairs to kitchen – ideal as a breakfast room for B & B
+Second upstairs lounge with stairsthe to the kitchen – ideal as a breakfast room for B & B

-A seating area under wooden pergola, large terrace overlooking the town and mountains in the distance.
+A seating area under a wooden pergola, large terrace overlooking the town and mountains in the distance.

 A secure workshop with lighting and power points.